Riverfront Stadium finally hosts fans

 WICHITA, Kan.
-(KSNW) — For the first time since it completed construction over a year ago, riverfront stadium was finally hosting fans for a baseball game with Wichita State taking on Houston.
+(KSNW) — For the first time since it completed construction over a year ago, Riverfront Stadium hosted fans for a baseball game with Wichita State playing Houston.

-“It’s really really cool with like fans and the players on it,” said Shockers fan Ruben Funschelle.
+“It’s really really cool with like fans and the players on it,” said Ruben Funschelle, Shockers fan.
 “It’s a really big stadium, I like it.”

 Whether it was the food, drinks, or seating, fans continued to compliment Wichita’s newest attraction.

 “It’s exciting to be out here for the first game.
-Just to see everyone’s excitement and all the upgrades they’ve done,” said another Shockers fan, Rojelio Gonzales.
+Just to see everyone’s excitement and all the upgrades they’ve done,” said Rojelio Gonzales, Shockers fan.

 You could tell WSU fans took pride in seeing their team be the first one to take the field at Riverfront Stadium.